 To move a registration from one vehicle to another.
 This is subject to an £80 DOT fee.

-Unissued refers to registrations that have never been issued by the DVLA or DVLNI.
+Unissued refers to registrations that have never been issued by the DVLA.
 Sometimes these are entire ranges of plates (for instance Q plates, which are reserved for kit cars, etc) or combinations that may be deemed offensive, like BNP, ARS, etc. However, DVLA appear to becoming more and more tolerant - perhaps driven by revenue.

 Transfer form issued by DVLA.

 Certificate of entitlement (pink) "holds" marks which have never been on a vehicle before.
-Valid for 1 year and can be renewed annually for £25.
+Valid for 10 years and can be renewed on expiry.
 Can only be assigned to a vehicle registered on DVLA computer.

 Actual retention certificate (green) Issued by DVLA to "hold" a reg mark.
-Valid for 1 year and can be renewed annually for £25.
+Valid for 10 years and can be renewed upon expiry.

 Application to place a mark on a retention certificate.